-When the core is in dynamic retention there is support for Snoop, GIC, and debug access, so the core appears as if it were in WFI or WFE mode.
+When the core is in dynamic retention there is support for snoop, Generic Interrupt Controller (GIC), and debug access, so the core appears as if it were in WFI or WFE mode.
 When such an incoming access occurs, it stalls and the On PACTIVE bit is set HIGH.
-The incoming access proceeds when the domain is returned to On using P-Channel.
+The incoming access proceeds when the domain is returned to On using the P-Channel.